savob/savobajic.ca/content/projects/work/vcu.md

 ## Enclosure Revisions

 The enclosure underwent several revisions too, although they were generally less extreme - at least from my view.
 Granted I wasn't directly involved for the most part.
-The revisions are also a bit harder to track since different parts underwent revisions at different times so there weren't such clear distinctions for a snapshot of what a given "revision" was.
+The revisions are also a bit harder to track since different parts underwent revisions at different times so there weren't such clear distinctions for a snapshot of what a given "revision" was other than the first one being a commercial one, and those that followed were custom.

+{{< fig src="/images/vcu_rev_1_0_assembled.jpeg" caption="The first full assembled prototype VCU">}}

+As you can see this initial version of the VCU's form was far from something worth selling.
+The size alone was an issue, without even considering the mated connector sticking out like a spike which would make this that much more difficult to install.
+Once that was made clear, we embarked on a custom enclosure with a smaller connector system.

 ### Sealing